Azure/azure-powershell/src/ResourceManager/DataLakeAnalytics/Commands.DataLakeAnalytics/help/Submit-AzureRmDataLakeAnalyticsJob.md

 ```

 ### -ScriptParameter
-The script parameters for this job, as a hashtable of parameter names (string) to values (any combination of byte, sbyte, int, uint (or uint32), long, ulong (or uint64), float, double, decimal, short (or int16), ushort (or uint16), char, string, DateTime, bool, Guid, or byte[]).
+The script parameters for this job, as a dictionary of parameter names (string) to values (any combination of byte, sbyte, int, uint (or uint32), long, ulong (or uint64), float, double, decimal, short (or int16), ushort (or uint16), char, string, DateTime, bool, Guid, or byte[]).

 ```yaml
 Type: IDictionary